karmaniverous/aws-api-template/README.md

 1. The template assumes your Cognito Authorization UI will be integrated with a web application at a subdomain of the same root domain (e.g. my [Next.js Template](https://github.com/karmaniverous/nextjs-template)).

-   If you're using a different application, you'll have to edit [`serverless.yml`](./serverless.yml) accordingly.
-You can leave this alone for now and the application will still deploy properly!

    Enter the web application subdomain for environmental variable `WEB_SUBDOMAIN`.

    [TODO] Support web apps at root domain, i.e. `WEB_SUBDOMAIN` blank.

+   For local testing, enter the web application's `localhost` port for environmental variable `WEB_LOCALHOST_PORT`.

+   If you're using a different front-end application, you'll have to edit [`serverless.yml`](./serverless.yml) accordingly.
+You can leave this alone for now and the application will still deploy properly!

 1. Run the following command to create an API Gateway custom domain at `<api-subdomain>.<root-domain>`.